saljoudi/KSA-Covid19-/README.md

 ## The Covid19's Situation in the Kingdom of Saudi Arabia.
 Facts and Insights.

 I have been working almost everyday in analyzing Covid19 datasets.
-I first statred with several countries I was interestd in seeing their situations, but then I kind of came to the realization that inside each country there are a lot of different cities and regions, so analyzing the whole country would not bring much of insghts.
+I first started with several countries I was interested in seeing their situations, but then I kind of came to the realization that inside each country there are a lot of different cities and regions, so analyzing the whole country would not bring much of insghts.
 Therefore, I decided to look for other datasets which have detailed info by cities.
-Finally, I came acroos a detailed dataset.
+Finally, I came across a detailed dataset.
 This dataset is usually updated daily and contains all numbers of Covid19 cases, mortalities, recoveries, and active cases by cities.
-It does povide other info, but I have not looked into them yet.
+It does provide other info, but I have not looked into them yet.

 So, in this personal project I am going to walk you through the process of handling this dataset & what insights it can offer.
 I mainly use data visualization tools to show the numbers and percentages.
 These visuals will also answer some questions which will lead to other questions.
-While this project presents the numbers and percentages for the whole country, another project will be added with further detailed analyses for major citites.
+While this project presents the numbers and percentages for the whole country, another project will be added with further detailed analyses for major cities.

 #### Reminder: This project aims at providing insights & facts as well as serving as a tutorial.
 I will be updating it when there is a change in the trends.